 cone volume=13(base area)(height)\text{cone volume} = \frac{1}{3}(\text{base area})(\text{height})

-The factor πr2\pi r^2 is the area of the circular base.
-Multiplying by hh would give the volume of a cylinder with the same base and height.
+Multiplying base area πr2\pi r^2 by height hh alone would give the volume of a cylinder with the same base and height.
+A cone is more tapered, so it holds less, exactly one-third as much:

 Vcone=13Vcylinder=13πr2hV_{\text{cone}} = \frac{1}{3}V_{\text{cylinder}} = \frac{1}{3}\pi r^2 h